quomat/agda-unimath/src/foundation/double-negation.lagda.md

 abstract
   double-negation-double-negation-type-trunc-Prop :
     {l : Level} (A : UU l) → ¬¬ (type-trunc-Prop A) → ¬¬ A
-  double-negation-double-negation-type-trunc-Prop A =
+  double-negation-double-negation-type-trunc-Prop A = {!!}
-    double-negation-extend
-      ( map-universal-property-trunc-Prop
-        ( double-negation-Prop' A)
-        ( intro-double-negation))

 abstract
   double-negation-type-trunc-Prop-double-negation :
     {l : Level} {A : UU l} → ¬¬ A → ¬¬ (type-trunc-Prop A)
-  double-negation-type-trunc-Prop-double-negation =
+  double-negation-type-trunc-Prop-double-negation = {!!}
-    map-double-negation unit-trunc-Prop
 ```